 In setting our objectives and planning our activities the Trustees have given careful consideration to the Charity Commission's guidance on public benefit.
-Having budgeted on the sum to be put aside for future repairs and upkeep of the properties in Church Street it was decided, if requested, to make further donations again this year in line with earlier years to support the Hereford Museum of Cider (a registered Charity) for £16,000, The Courtyard for promotion of their Youth Theatre and Visual Arts for £18,000, the development of Blacksmithing skills for £7,500 and various other donations in the support and advancement of the education of the public in traditional crafts and handicrafts.
-The Trust would like to see the uniqueness of Church Street maintained as an independent shopping street offering a wide and interesting variety of individual retail and craft outlets and refurbishment and promotion of the Old Mayors Parlour as an exhibition gallery should help the Trust to positively contribute towards this aim within Church Street.
+Having budgeted on the sum to be put aside for future repairs and upkeep of the properties in Church Street it was decided, if requested, to make further donations again this year in line with earlier years to support the Hereford Museum of Cider (a registered Charity) for £16,000, The Courtyard for promotion of their Youth Theatre and Visual Arts for £12,000 and various other donations in the support and advancement of the education of the public in traditional crafts and handicrafts.
+The Trust would like to see the uniqueness of Church Street maintained as an independent shopping street offering a wide and interesting variety of individual retail and craft outlets.